 Importance of Attraction & Repulsion

 This raises the question of how this balance should look like.
-I do not want to and cannot answer this question at this point.
+I cannot answer this question at this point.
 Instead, I would like to point out two extremes which illustrate common problems.
 It is up to each of us to know how to tackle them.

 Let's start with networks in which the attracting forces predominate and everyone is connected to (almost) everyone else.
 It could also be summed up as chaos.
 There is a lack of structure & proper shielding of certain subnetworks.
 This may lead to a information flow that is too high, or contrary to all expectations, too low.
 Why?
 Well, without certain structures and defined information flows, one tends to be overloaded with information coming from all directions, so that over time an isolation of individuals becomes apparent in order to escape this overload.

 In contrast, networks in which the repulsive forces dominate have fewer connections between individual units and, in the worst case, more than one network emerges.
 For example, different departments co-exist for structural or personal reasons rather than working together on a vision and both knowledge islands & so-called silos emerge.
 The very limited exchange of knowledge, solving a single problem repeatedly & a missing common goal are characteristic.

 Working w/o overviewing the company as a whole gave me the feeling of a black box w/ a fading collective vision.

-These extremes should emphasise that both forces are of importance and only work in balance.
-Neither one nor the other leads to efficient work which cannot be the goal.
+These extremes emphasise that both forces are of importance and only work in balance.
+Neither one nor the other leads to efficiency which cannot be the goal.

 Morale of This Story

-The morale of this story can be also found in a previous articles from another point of view.
-Try to prevent knowledge islands, isolation and encapsulation.
-This enhances the product mindset, the collective vision and the cooperation among your folks.
+The morale of this story is known from a previous articles from another point of view.
+Try to prevent knowledge islands, isolation and encapsulation in order to enhance the product mindset, vision and collaboration among your employees.